Steven Curtis Chapman: Death of Maria Sue Chunxi Chapman

 Since Maria's unexpected death, Mary Beth Chapman has written and released a book about the death of her daughter called Choosing to SEE: A Journey of Struggle and Hope.
-Steven and Mary Beth eventually honored Maria's memory by opening Maria's Big House of Hope.
+Steven and Mary Beth later honored Maria's memory by starting Maria's Big House of Hope.

 Honorary doctorate

-On May 7, 2011, Chapman received an Honorary Doctorate of Music from Anderson University and was the commencement speaker for the class of 2011.
+On May 7, 2011, Steven Chapman received an honorary doctorate of music degree from Anderson University and was the commencement speaker for the class of 2011.

 Activism and charity work

-In the late 1990s, Chapman became involved in youth violence prevention efforts following the 1997 Heath High School shooting at his alma mater in West Paducah, Kentucky.
-Chapman even dedicated a song, "With Hope", from his 1999 album, Speechless, to the families who lost someone in the shooting.
+In the late 1990s, Chapman became involved in youth violence prevention efforts following the 1997 Heath High School shooting at his alma mater in West Paducah.
+He dedicated a song, "With Hope", from his 1999 album, Speechless, to the families who lost someone in the shooting.
 In addition, he was asked to sing at the joint funeral held for the three victims.
 Chapman later gave a memorial concert and joined Charles Colson and others in creating a video designed to sensitize teenagers to the signs of serious violence planning among peers and to encourage them to report plans that are told to them.

 In 2009, Show Hope finished building Maria's Big House of Hope, a medical care center in China that provides holistic care to orphans with special needs.
 Maria's Big House of Hope is also dedicated to the memory of the late Maria Sue Chunxi Chapman.
-Also in 2009, Chapman and his wife received the Children's Champion Award from the charitable organization Children's Hunger Fund for their work with Show Hope.
+Also in 2009, Steven Chapman and Mary Beth Chapman received the Children's Champion Award from the charitable organization Children's Hunger Fund for their work with Show Hope.
 In September 2011, Chapman and his wife were awarded the Congressional Angels in Adoption award by the Congressional Coalition on Adoption Institute (CCAI) in Washington, D.C.

-Chapman also has promoted the international charity World Vision for at least a decade, serving as spokesman for Project Restore, its program serving the U.S. Gulf Coast region in recovery from Hurricane Katrina, in cooperation with the Gospel Music Association.
-He has also occasionally traveled to Uganda to help with the problem of street children, and to help orphans and adoption organizations.
-He has played at local churches, including KPC (Kampala Pentecostal Church) in Kampala.
+Steven Chapman also has promoted the international charity World Vision for at least a decade, serving as spokesman for Project Restore, its program serving the U.S. Gulf Coast region in recovery from Hurricane Katrina, in cooperation with the Gospel Music Association.
+He has occasionally traveled to Uganda to help with the problem of street children, and to help orphans and adoption organizations.
+He has played at local churches, including KPC (Kampala Pentecostal Church) in Kampala, Uganda.

 In 2020, Chapman was a featured guest at Keith & Kristyn Getty's Sing!
 Global 2020 Conference designed to train music leaders and instill the importance of solid doctrine and Gospel saturated lyrics in Christian music.

 Politics

 During the 2016 presidential election, Chapman encouraged evangelical Christians to trust that "God is on the throne" and "resist the urge to argue and fight with each other about our opinions."
-Following the 2021 United States Capitol attack on January 6, Chapman released "A Desperate Benediction" as a live, home-studio video to his Facebook page.
+After the 2021 United States Capitol attack on January 6, Chapman released "A Desperate Benediction" as a live, home-studio video to his Facebook page.
 In the prose that accompanied the posting he wrote, "now more than ever before, it seems like the soul of our world (& our nation) is aching, longing and desperate for peace."